“We Just Want to Be There” they said.

 Bride To Be Was Scared of Missing the Best Bits of Her Own Wedding

-A recent chat with a couple planning their city wedding made me stop and think.
-Not because they were doing anything different, but because of how honest they were about looking for best wedding photographer for them
+A recent chat with a couple planning their city wedding made me write this article.
+Cara and Jack were honest about their process of looking for best wedding photographer for them.

 “I get FOMO of my own wedding just thinking about disappearing for loads of staged shots.”

 How to Choose a Wedding Photographer When You Hate Being Photographed?
-They weren’t asking for some editorial shoot or a highlight reel for social media.
+They didn’t look for some magazine like images or a highlight reel for social media.
+They wanted fully experience their wedding day.
+They wanted be present with their guests, and wanted someone to capture little things they might miss

 “We’re not picture people.”

 “I don’t want to be told to stand in a doorway and pretend to laugh.
-I just want to laugh for real.”
+I just want photos of me actually laughing.”

 They weren’t against having photos.
-They just didn’t want the photography to become the thing and take over the day.
-Not the reason they missed on canapés they carefully selected.
+They just didn’t want the photography to take over the day.

 “We don’t want the dress on a tree.”